A flashing check engine light is usually a sign that something isn't right with the engine in your car.

 What is the Check Engine Light And What Does it Do?

-The Power Control Module (PCM) also know as Electronic Control Unit (ECU) is constantly receiving information from its sensors and using this information to control the various engine systems to keep the engine running smoothly.
+The engine Electronic Control Unit (ECU) is constantly receiving information from its sensors and using this information to control the various engine systems to keep the engine running smoothly.

-When you start up the engine, you'll usually see a few different lights flash on and then off in the instrument cluster.
+When you start up the engine, you'll usually see a few different lights flash on and then off in the instrument cluster on the dashboard.
 This is the ECU doing a check of the various engine and car systems such as fuel delivery, engine temperature, airbags, the ABS system among others.

 If everything is ok, all of the lights will go out.